Code-Institute-Submissions/workout-world/README.md

     * Clicking the Instagram icon brings user to instagram.com in a new browser window.
     * Clicking the Linkedin icon brings user to linkedin.com in a new browser window.
     * Clicking he contact link brings user to the contact page.
+    * Hovering over the contact link and social icons to make sure they become lighter when hovering over them.
     * This is repeated on all pages to make sure the footer works on every page.

 3. Contact form